azmiyaazmii25/azmiyaazmii25/README.md

 ## 👩‍💻 About Me

-I’m an **Information Science & Engineering student focused on Data Analytics**, with hands-on experience turning raw data into meaningful insights through **Python, SQL, Excel, and Tableau**.
+I’m an **Information Science & Engineering student passionate about Data, AI, and software development**.
+I enjoy turning data into insights, building intelligent solutions, and developing applications that solve practical problems.

-I enjoy working across the analytics workflow — from **data cleaning and exploratory analysis to visualization and business-focused insights**.
-I also build practical applications when a problem requires an interactive solution.
+My work spans **Python, SQL, Tableau, Full-Stack Development, Generative AI, and Machine Learning**, with a focus on learning by building real-world projects.

-Currently seeking **Data Analyst, Data Analytics, and entry-level opportunities** where I can apply my technical and analytical skills to real-world problems.
+Currently open to **internship and full-time opportunities** in Data Analytics, AI/ML, GenAI, and Software Development.

 ---